STARTBODY

 This video covers the difference between 'in' and 'at' when used to indicate a location.
 They often cause confusion for English learners as they both refer to a location in a sentence.
 However, 'in', as a preposition of place, is usually used to talk about the position of someone or something inside large places such as countries, continents, big cities and similar, while 'at' is used to refer the position of someone or something inside small and unimportant places such as villages or small towns.
 Below you can read feedback from an ITTT graduate regarding one section of their online TEFL certification course.
 Each of our online courses is broken down into concise units that focus on specific areas of English language teaching.
 This convenient, highly structured design means that...
 [Read more]

-Tefl testimonials - Defuse Vs Diffuse English Grammar Teaching Tips - ✔️ ✔️ ✔️ ITTT
+Tefl testimonials - Everyday Vs Every Day English Grammar Teaching Tips - ✔️ ✔️ ✔️ ITTT

-This video covers the difference between 'defuse' and 'diffuse'.
-Their similar spelling and pronunciation make them a word pair that is often confused.
-The word 'defuse' refers to the action of making a situation less harmful or tense, whereas 'diffuse' means to spread over a wide area.
-Watch the video for detailed examples on the two words.
+In this video Linda breaks down the difference between "everyday" and "every day".
+Due to their spelling, it can be quite hard for non-native English learners to understand the difference between the two.
+This video explains exactly how to differenciate between both expressions.
 Below you can read feedback from an ITTT graduate regarding one section of their online TEFL certification course.
 Each of our online courses is broken down into concise units that focus on specific areas of English language teaching.
 This convenient, highly structured design means that you can quickly get to grips with each section before moving onto the next.
-This unit shows how important is it to know how to teach a new...
+I think this unit was full of useful advice.
+There is some brand new equipment for teaching which I haven't worked before.
+For...
 [Read more]

 Register now & get certified to teach english abroad!